 Until you get a professional aeronautical engineering license, you will have to work hard, and the wage will be minimum.

 Once you have your professional aeronautical license and plenty of experience, you can apply for more reputable companies like Boeing or Airbus.

 Even airlines require aeronautical engineers to maintain the aircraft.

 Thus there is a vast opportunity for aeronautical engineers and a considerable salary.

 Nevertheless, to reach there, an aeronautical requires years of experience, likewise a pilot willing to work in airlines.

 Pilot training vs. aeronautical engineering, these two paths will allow you to work in the aviation industry.

-If you are an aviation enthusiast, then becoming a pilot or working as an aeronautical engineer will not make much difference.
+If you are an aviation enthusiast, becoming a pilot or working as an aeronautical engineer will not make much difference.
 In both cases, you will be working with the aircraft.

 Ultimately, the choice belongs to you.

 If you are fond of operating an aircraft in the sky, becoming a pilot is the best option.